Official decision on whether to demolish Grenfell Tower to be announced

 It is understood some asked if the decision could be reversed.

+The Grenfell Tower Memorial Commission has been consulting in recent years on plans for a permanent memorial in the area of the tower, with recommendations including a “sacred space”, designed to be a “peaceful place for remembering and reflecting”.

+It is expected that a planning application for a memorial could be submitted in late 2026.

-Sir Keir Starmer said on Thursday that the victims of the disaster, which claimed the lives of 72 people in 2017, must always be “in our mind’s eye”, when asked about their claims of a lack of consultation.
+Sir Keir Starmer said on Thursday that the victims of the disaster, which claimed the lives of 72 people, must always be “in our mind’s eye”, when asked about their claims of a lack of consultation.